 In many ways the products from the subteam efforts reflect the state of knowledge about various aspects of wildland fire and the availability of existing models and data.
-Several trends are evident.
+Several trends are evident:

-- Fine-scale processes tend to be better understood than broad-scale processes or strategic issues.
-For example, there is an extensive literature on fire behavior and combustible properties of fuels; less is understood about the large-scale effectiveness of strategic fuel treatments. - 2.
-There has been considerably more research focused on the biophysical aspects of wildland fire than has been directed at equally important socio-political issues.
+- 1. Challenges increase with scale: Fine-scale and short-term processes tend to be better understood than broad-scale or long-term processes or strategic issues.
+For example, there is an extensive literature on fire behavior and combustible properties of fuels; less is understood about the large-scale effectiveness over time of strategic fuel treatments. - 2.
+Imbalance among sciences: There has been considerably more research focused on the biophysical aspects of wildland fire than has been directed at equally important socio-political issues.
 Thus we can assuredly state that fire-wise landscaping and construction materials will help reduce the incidence of homes lost to wildfire; we are less confident as to how to ensure such practices are implemented.
 Smoke is an archetypal issue-technically well-understood but socio-politically complex and difficult. - 3.
-Integrated research efforts that focus on interactions among human and physical factors are becoming more common and are highly promising.
+Integrated research increasing: Integrated research efforts that focus on interactions among human and physical factors are becoming more common and are highly promising.
 For example, there is a growing body of research into how socioeconomic, educational, regulatory and enforcement factors relate to wildfire ignition processes. - 4.
-Data from Federal agencies is decidedly more complete and accessible than from other entities.
-Such inconsistencies can lead to inaccurate conclusions if the limitations of the data are not understood.
+Comprehensive data essential: Understanding nationwide trends and patterns requires consistent, standardized data.
+Given the variation in data collection efforts among Federal agencies, States, and other entities, nationally consistent and comprehensive data sets are limited-with notable exceptions such as LANDFIRE and FIA.
+Considerable effort will be required to fully integrate data across all lands.